PaloAltoNetworks/AWS-GWLB-VMSeries/terraform/README.md

 ## Prerequisites

-1. (FOR BETA CUSTOMERS ONLY, SKIP OTHERWISE) To deploy this template, you would need the following from AWS:
-   - Your AWS account whitelisted for AWS Gateway Load Balancer Beta and
-   - AWS Gateway Load Balancer Beta Package (Containing Model json files).

-   Note: Reach out to AWS if you don't have the above two.
-2. Install Python 3.6.10
+1. Install Python 3.6.10
 	- Confirm the installation

 	`python3 --version`
 	- This should point to Python 3.6
-3. Install Terraform 0.12
+2. Install Terraform 0.12
     - Confirm the installation

     `terraform version`
     - This should point to Terraform v0.12.x
-4. Install the python requirements
+3. Install the python requirements
 	- `pip3 install --upgrade -r requirements.txt`
-5. (FOR BETA CUSTOMERS ONLY, SKIP OTHERWISE) Perform the AWS CLI model addition from AWS Gateway Load Balancer Beta Package:
-    - Configure AWS CLI with access key, secret key and region(AWS Beta whitelisted region)

-    `aws configure`
-    - Add custom model json files provided with AWS Beta package

-    `aws configure add-model --service-name elbv2-gwlb --service-model file://elbv2-gwlb.json`

-    `aws configure add-model --service-name ec2-gwlbe --service-model file://ec2-gwlb.json`
-    - To confirm, the following two files should exist

-    `~/.aws/models/elbv2-gwlb/2015-12-01/service-2.json` and

-    `~/.aws/models/ec2-gwlbe/2016-11-15/service-2.json`
-5. Create a local ssh keypair to access instances deployed by this terraform deployment.
+4. Create a local ssh keypair to access instances deployed by this terraform deployment.
 	- Private Key: `openssl genrsa -out private_key.pem 2048`
 	- Change Permissions: `chmod 400 private_key.pem`
 	- Public Key: `ssh-keygen -y -f private_key.pem > public_key.pub`
-6. To support East West and Outbound Traffic, use an existing or create a new Transit Gateway on your AWS account
+5. To support East West and Outbound Traffic, use an existing or create a new Transit Gateway on your AWS account
     - Transit Gateway should use the following settings:
         - Default route table association: disable
         - Default route table propagation: disable
-    - (FOR BETA CUSTOMERS ONLY, SKIP OTHERWISE) The Transit gateway should exist in the region where AWS has enabled Gateway Load Balancer Beta.
     - Note the Transit Gateway ID

 **With this, your environment is now ready to deploy VM-Series in integration with AWS Gateway Load Balancer.**